 It is extremely important to choose a doctor who has experience removing Essure.

-Hood National Law Group neither endorses nor recommends any doctor on this list.
+National Injury Help neither endorses nor recommends any doctor on this list.
 It is simply a resource for women seeking options to have their Essure device removed.
 It is important to seek multiple opinions and to thoroughly vet each doctor before undergoing any type of surgery.